amitgoldGH/devopsexperts/README.md

-# devopsexperts
+# Devops Experts - Devops course - Amit Gold
-Devops experts course repository
+This is a repository to store the devops course project parts.